Are you aging? Or do you prefer to call it maturing like I do?

 4. I want to think of others over myself.
-To be driven to extreme self-care, is a way to isolation and emotional bankruptcy!
+To be driven to extreme self-care, is a way to emotional bankruptcy!
 It truly is more blessed to give than receive.
 But on the other hand, I want to represent the Savior with my very best, inside and out (poise: how I dress and carry myself).
 I hope I am not misunderstood here.

 What I am about to show is awkward.
 But part of me wants to share this maturing woman I’m becoming, too.